 A closing of the mind.
 When all of our children live in this fantasy world, the invasion of their minds complete, the war will be won.

 Richard Wurmbrand spent 14 years in a Romanian prison under communism, tortured for his faith in Christ.
-I will write more about him in my next inspirational essay, for he visited my home many times when I was a child and he and his wife were friends of my parents.
-Another incredible blessing of my childhood.
+He visited my home many times when I was a child and he and his wife were friends of my parents.
+An incredible blessing of my childhood.

 “Whoever has known the spiritual beauty of the Underground Church cannot be satisfied anymore with the emptiness of some Western churches.
 I suffer in the West more than I suffered in a Communist jail because now I see with my own eyes Western civilization dying.
 Oswald Spengler wrote in Decline of the West: You are dying.
 I see in you all the characteristic stigma of decay.
 I can prove that your great wealth and your great poverty, your capitalism and your socialism, your wars and your revolutions, your atheism and your pessimism and your cynicism, your immorality, your broken-down marriages, your birth-control, that is bleeding you from the bottom and killing you off at the top in your brains…”